att-circ-contrl/KioskStation/README.md

 (replacing one of the wall panels), allowing a monkey to freely play the game without direct supervision.

-**This repository is a work-in-progress.** While the intention is to provide all of the information and design files needed to make additional kiosks, only a subset of that information is provided at present.
+**This repository is a work-in-progress.**
+All of the CAD files and auxiliary information needed to make additional "revision 2" kiosks should be present (in `drawings-ext/rev2-cad-2021`), but organization could be better.

 The "Kiosk Station" project is copyright (c) 2021 by Vanderbilt University, and is released under the Creative Commons Attribution 4.0 International